Allous-pun/e-commerce-kotlin/README.md

-# :handbag: Shopie
+# :handbag: Shopping bag
 Sample MVVM e-commerce application for Android that uses Kotlin programming language.
-The application has 100 different products in different categories. :arrow_down:
 - API: A set of functions and procedures allowing the creation of applications.
 The application uses the [link](https://dummyjson.com/) as API.

-Don't forget to star the project if you like it!  :heart: ==  :star:

 ##  Dependencies :high_brightness: